tdiede/barebones-twitter/README.md

 # Minimal Twitter GraphQL API

 This project is a barebones GraphQL API for users to post and read messages.
-The API is designed to handle user authentication 1) to validate email and phone numbers, and 2) to protect user accounts from other users trying to post/edit/delete messages linked to user.
+The API is designed to handle user authentication 1) to validate email and phone numbers and 2) to protect user accounts from other users trying to post/edit/delete messages linked to user.
 Data currently persists in-memory, with schema and connection to PostgreSQL database for future implementation.
 Interaction with this API can be done via graphiql.
 Enjoy!

 #### > Functional Requirements